 Mrs. Ballantyne could clear up this mystery that I obsessed over

 endlessly.
-How could I ask her to explain why her daughter got
+But did I have the courage to ask?
+How could I ask her to explain

 that question without taking the chance of alienating this lady

 But I had to know!!

 A bizarre Civil War

 erupted in my mind.
 The Porcupine demanded an explanation and the